 Here it was, ready to come to her aid once again.

-Here it was, ready to exact long-awaited retribution on that flea infestation.
+Here it was, ready to exact long-awaited retribution on that flea infestation should they prove involved in this whole fiasco.

-But Belle was gone, either knowingly or not with the assistance of the fleas.
+But Belle was gone, either knowingly or not with the theorized assistance of the fleas.

-Who else was involved?
+Who else might be involved?
 Before he acted, he was going to make sure every single doomed duck (or flea) responsible was accounted for and in his or her proper row.

 He sat in his favorite cushy chair and let the late afternoon light filtering through the curtains glint off the weapon.